Skip to main content

 Eustace Cockrell (1909 – 1972) is an American writer whose works encompassed the transition from the pulp fiction magazines of the 1930s to the television shows of Hollywood’s “Golden Age” of the 1950s.

-This website is dedicated to the recognition of Cockrell’s contribution as a pioneer writer through the promotion of his literary works and the re-telling of his stories.
+This website is dedicated to the recognition of Cockrell’s contribution as a pioneering writer through the promotion of his literary works and the re-telling of his stories.

 This recognition includes sections on the author’s BIOGRAPHICAL INFORMATION; a listing of Eustace Cockrell’s SHORT STORIES, both published and unpublished (the latter courtesy of the Cockrell family); and information on his writing career involving both MOVIE and TELEVISION SCREENPLAYS.